Carol Dweck, "Mindsets", Impostor Syndrome, Praise, and Early-Career Blues

 How did I come to care so much about this?

 Well, had I not learned all this stuff for another couple years, I probably would have quit my first job as an engineer and never tried engineering again.
-(I would be much less happy if I had quit engineering in frustrated resignation).
+(I would be much less happy than I actually am, had I quit engineering).

-And in school, a lot of very difficult times - and bad grades - would have been avoided if I had realized all this stuff a few years earlier.
+And in school, a lot of very difficult times - and bad grades - could have been avoided if I had realized all this stuff a few years earlier.

 So, the earlier, the better.

 I always had a pretty easy time at school.
 Especially in math and science classes.
 As soon as the teacher explained something, I pretty much understood it.
 If it wasnít 100% clear, then a quick look at the book or walking through one example would be enough to make me feel good about the material, and to allow me to start asking the questions that would be addressed in the next chapter.
 Subjects like English and History required a little more effort (because in the humanities I had to memorize arbitrary and isolated facts, rather than just integrate logical and evidently-optimal models into my growing networked model of how the universe works), but even in the humanities I still ended up getting better grades than most of the other kids.